imanuelgittens/javascript-studies/Course-06-Introduction-To-Javascript-And-Modern-Web-Development/Section-03-Getting-Started-With-JavaScript/questions.md

 * super - used to call functions on an object's parent.
 * switch - used to select one of many code blocks to be executed.
 * this - used to specify the object that "owns" this current piece of code.
-* throw - used to create custom errors
+* throw - used to create custom errors.
 * try - used to execute a piece of code the perform different actions based on the outcome.
-* typeof - used to find a variable's type
+* typeof - used to find a variable's type.
 * var - used to define a variable.
-* void - used to evaluate a given expression and return undefined
+* void - used to evaluate a given expression and return undefined.
-* while - used to create a loop that runs until a condition is met
+* while - used to create a loop that runs until a condition is met.
-* with - extends the scope chain for a statement
+* with - extends the scope chain for a statement.
-* yield - used to pause and resume generator functions
+* yield - used to pause and resume generator functions.

 ####Question 4